Brightness is to video as subjective loudness is to

 And as the audio decibel, the lumen, foot-lambert, and nit are

-measures of luminance.
-The choice of measurement depends
+the measure units of luminance.
+The choice of

 The lumen is to luminance as the decibel is to